Donate Now!

 Key steps and timelines for the CEPD application process, as illustrated by the CEPD application process flowchart (please see figure 1), are outlined below.

-8-10 Weeks Prior to the Event: Request for Application form is submitted to CEPD Office
+8-10 Weeks Prior to the Event: Request for Service Application form is submitted to CEPD Office

 1. The applicant submits an electronic request for service form (Part 1 of Application – Administrative Standards).

-2. The application is assigned to a CEPD Coordinator who responds to the applicant within two business days of the original request.
+2. The program is assigned to a CEPD Coordinator who responds to the applicant within two business days of the original request.

 3. The CEPD Coordinator creates a username and password for Part 2 of the application and sends it to the applicant with an invoice for the application review.

-4. The CEPD Office requires that each application has a designated ‘Program Director’, who is a NOSM faculty member.
+4. The CEPD Office requires that each application has a designated ‘Program Director/Chair’, who is a NOSM University faculty member.
 This individual is responsible for ensuring compliance with accreditation/certification standards in the application and throughout the delivery of the educational program.

 5. The CEPD Application fees for various Accreditation/Certification and Event Management services are outlined and respective fees should be incorporated into budget planning for the educational activity.